apbouwens/apbouwens.github.io/_posts/2020-4-26-Receiving-METEOR.md

 ## Demodulating the LRPT signal

 To receive APT images, it is enough to record the audio signal in SDR# and then process the audio file in one of the many decoders.
 This doesn't work for the LRPT signal.
-Here, we need to record the full baseband signal, centered at 137.1 MHz.
+Here, we need to record the full baseband signal.
 The large sample rate (1 MS/sec, 8 bit per sample) leads to very large files very quickly (roughly 1GB in 10 minutes).

 Instead, I used the Meteor Demodulator plugin for SDR#, [found here on happysat.nl](http://happysat.nl/meteor_2.3.zip).
 The plug-in will demodulate the signal, resulting in much smaller files.
 It also gives some immediate feedback telling you whether the signal is useable.
 See the screenshot below, with the plug-in active on the left.